jitesoft/php-datastructures/README.md

 ### Currently implemented classes.
 The following classes are currently implemented:

-* `IndexedList` - a list which only used indexes/keys of integer type.
+* `IndexedList` - a indexed list implemenataion which jut wraps the native array.
+* `LinkedList`  - a indexed list implementation with a underlying linked list.